lparedes17/AlexFischerPortfolioWebsite/README.md

 # Alex Fischer Portfolio

 This was created by Figma and then coded in HTML, CSS, and Javascript.
+Added Responsive Design